emanuelepaiano/bdnix/README.md

   //code plugin
 }
 </code></pre>
-   replacing PLUGIN_NAME with your plugin's name and write you code inside function.
+   replace PLUGIN_NAME with your plugin's name and write your code between {} in function.

 2) Open bdcode.c and find this code into main():
 <pre><code>